Graduate Student Funding and Awards

 Graduate Assistantships

-Departmental graduate assistantships (GAs) are supported by the John A Burns School of Medicine and are offered by the Department of Tropical Medicine, Medical Microbiology and Pharmacology to outstanding incoming PhD students during their first year of training.
+Departmental graduate assistantships (GAs) are offered by the Department of Tropical Medicine, Medical Microbiology and Pharmacology to outstanding incoming PhD students during their first year of training.
 The Tropical Medicine Admissions and Awards Committee administers these departmental GAs.
-In addition, graduate students may receive funding throughout their training by faculty mentor-provided graduate assistantships from research grants or institutional funds.
+Alternatively, graduate students may receive research assistantships provided by faculty mentors from research grants or institutional funds.
 These GAs are offered to qualified students by their faculty mentors.
+Finally, graduate students may be supported by teaching assistantships offered by undergraduate teaching programs such as the School of Life Sciences.

 Eligibility & Selection